OpenDroneMap/WebODM/README.md

 ### Manage Processing Nodes

-WebODM can be linked to one or more processing nodes running [NodeODM](https://github.com/OpenDroneMap/NodeODM).
-The default configuration already includes a "node-odm-1" processing node which runs on the same machine as WebODM, just to help you get started.
+WebODM can be linked to one or more processing nodes that speak the [NodeODM API](https://github.com/OpenDroneMap/NodeODM/blob/master/docs/index.adoc), such as [NodeODM](https://github.com/OpenDroneMap/NodeODM), [NodeMICMAC](https://github.com/dronemapper-io/NodeMICMAC/) or [ClusterODM](https://github.com/OpenDroneMap/ClusterODM).
+The default configuration includes a "node-odm-1" processing node which runs on the same machine as WebODM, just to help you get started.
 As you become more familiar with WebODM, you might want to install processing nodes on separate machines.

 Adding more processing nodes will allow you to run multiple jobs in parallel.

-You **will not be able to distribute a single job across multiple processing nodes**.
-We are actively working to bring this feature to reality, but we're not there yet.
+You can also setup a [ClusterODM](https://github.com/OpenDroneMap/ClusterODM) node to run a single task acrosso multiple machines with [distributed split-merge](https://docs.opendronemap.org/large.html#distributed-split-merge) and process dozen of thousands of images on low powered hardware.

 If you don't need the default "node-odm-1" node, simply pass the `--no-default-node` flag when starting WebODM:

 `./webodm.sh restart --no-default-node`.

 Then from the web interface simply manually remove the "node-odm-1" node.

+### Enable MicMac

+WebODM can use [MicMac](https://github.com/micmacIGN/micmac) as a processing engine via [NodeMICMAC](https://github.com/dronemapper-io/NodeMICMAC/).
+To add MicMac as a processing node, simply run:

+`./webodm.sh restart --with-micmac`

+This will create a "node-micmac-1" processing node on the same machine running WebODM.
+Please note that NodeMicMac is in active development and is currently experimental.
+If you find issues, please [report them](https://github.com/dronemapper-io/NodeMICMAC/issues) on the NodeMICMAC repository.

 ### Enable SSL